FREE RESOURCES: Classroom Activities [ Page 1 ]

 < Prev | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | Next >

 This page (Page #1) has creative activities for use in the classroom.
 Kids love to learn more about the play’s origin and subject.
-Check out these articles and activities related to ArtReach’s popular titles: Winnie-the-Pooh, A Christmas Peter Pan, Jack and the Beanstalk, Harriet Tubman, Jungle Book, Little Mermaid, Snow White, Reluctant Dragon, Treasure Island, A Thousand Cranes, Nutcracker Prince, MulanDon’t forget, a Teachers Guide will come with your School Play Package and contains tons of creative new ideas for your teaching lessons!
+Check out these articles and activities related to ArtReach’s popular titles: The Legend of Sleepy Hollow, Winnie-the-Pooh, A Christmas Peter Pan, Jack and the Beanstalk, Harriet Tubman, Jungle Book, Little Mermaid, Snow White, Reluctant Dragon, Treasure Island, A Thousand Cranes, Nutcracker Prince, MulanDon’t forget, a Teachers Guide will come with your School Play Package and contains tons of creative new ideas for your teaching lessons!

 Classroom Exercises & Activities for ArtReach's New Play: 'Winnie-the-Pooh'